-If you’ve ever wanted to see what the combination of a house cat, a leopard, a raccoon, a red panda, and a monkey would look like, then the Pallas’ Cat is the embodiment of your dream.
-These fluffy, furry cats native to the Central Asia steppe are incredibly cute, but not well understood.
-We wanted to bring more awareness to the world about this awesome feline species and that’s why we’ve put together the Ultimate Guide to The Pallas Cat.
-Don’t forget to read the end of the post to find out how you can help save this threatened species!
+If you’ve ever wanted to see what the combination of a house cat, leopard, raccoon, red panda, and monkey would look like, then the Pallas Cat is the embodiment of your dream.
+These fluffy, furry cats native to the Central Asia steppe are adorable but not well understood.
+We wanted to bring more awareness to the world about this awesome feline species, and that’s why we’ve put together the ultimate guide to the Pallas Cat.
+Don’t forget to check out the end of the post to find out how you can help save this threatened species!

-The Pallas Cat (also known as the Manul Cat) is a stocky and furry cat.
-It’s super dense fur makes it look fluffy and cuddly.
-In fact, it is scientifically the fluffiest cat with 9,000 hairs per square centimeter
+The Pallas Cat (also known as the Manul Cat) is stocky and furry.
+Its super dense fur makes it look fluffy and cuddly.
+In fact, it is scientifically the fluffiest cat with 9,000 hairs per square centimeter.

 Even if you want to wrap a Pallas Cat in your arms, you’d probably want to stay away.
-Pallas cats are predators and they aren’t domesticated.
+Pallas cats are predators, and they aren’t domesticated.
 They can even get pretty vicious.
-Check out these two Pallas Cats getting in a fight at the zoo (these poor guys aren’t used to being in captivity like this and that’s probably why they are fighting each other over territory)

 Much like Munchkin Cats, the Pallas Cat has shortened legs, especially compared to its feline cousins.
 This obviously makes the Pallas Cat look adorable!

 Their shortened legs make Pallas Cats slow runners.
-While their short legs aren’t great for running, they are perfect for hunting in open plains where there is little cover.
-Their stout bodies allow them to stalk and ambush their prey
+While their short legs aren’t great for running, they are perfect for hunting in open plains with little cover.
+Their stout bodies allow them to stalk and ambush their prey.

-The Pallas Cat is a carnivore and feeds on pika—a cute, small mammal that looks like a chipmunk.
-If you’re a Pokemon fan, then you are familiar with Pikachu, who is named after and drawn to look similar to a pika
+The Pallas Cat is a carnivore and feeds on Pika—a cute, small mammal that looks like a chipmunk.
+If you’re a Pokemon fan, you are familiar with Pikachu, named after and drawn to look similar to a Pika.

 Being used to living above 16,000 feet makes it hard to preserve these felines.
-This is because their immune system isn’t adapted to lower altitudes where there are many more viruses.
+This is because their immune system isn’t adapted to lower altitudes, where there are many more viruses.
 Pallas Cats give birth to two to six kittens per litter.
-Kittens are born in sheltered dens, weigh ~3.2 oz. at birth and have a thick coat of fuzz that they grow out of after two months.
-Pallas kittens are some of the most adorable kittens out there
+Kittens are born in sheltered dens, weigh ~3.2 ounces at birth, and have a thick coat of fuzz that they grow out of after two months.
+Pallas kittens are some of the most adorable kittens out there.

 Pallas Cats live up to 11 years in captivity.
 In nature, the best estimate for lifespan is only 3.61 years!

 The Pallas Cat is classified as “near threatened” by the IUCN.
-This means that they are a species that may be threatened with extinction in the near future.
+This means that they are a species that may be threatened with extinction soon.
 The best estimate is that there are 15,000 of them left in nature, but nobody really knows.
 Researcher Alexey Kuzhlekov told the Siberian Times that “The latest data on this species… hasn’t been updated over the last 3 or 4 decades.”

-One reason that Pallas Cats became endangered is because they are prized by poachers in Russia for their infamous thick and warm fur.
-Another primary reason that the Pallas Cat is going extinct is because its prey, the pika and vole, are considered pests.
+Pallas Cats became endangered because poachers prize them in Russia for their infamous thick and warm fur.
+Another primary reason that the Pallas Cat is going extinct is that its prey, the Pika and Vole, are considered pests.
 Not only do people kill the Pallas Cat’s prey, eliminating their food supply, but they also poison the rodents.
-When Pallas Cats eat the poisoned rodents, they can die as well
+When Pallas Cats eat the poisoned rodents, they can die as well.

-In order to address the possibility of extinction, researchers recently agreed to create a 14-square mile area of land in the 32 square kilometre site at Sailyugemsky Nature Park in the Altai Mountains to preserve and study the Pallas Cat.
+To address the possibility of extinction, researchers recently agreed to create a 14-square mile area of land in the 32 square kilometer site at Sailyugemsky Nature Park in the Altai Mountains to preserve and study the Pallas Cat.
 The Altai Mountains are located where Russia, China, Kazakhstan, and Mongolia meet.
-The new reserve will have 15 photo traps set up to spy on the Pallas Cat and learn more about the creature within its native habitiat.
-The picture below was taken during a voluntary expedition to the Altai Republic, organised by the Altai Nature Reserve, WWF and Argali Regional Fund
+The new reserve will have 15 photo traps set up to spy on the Pallas Cat and learn more about the creature within its native habitat.
+A camera trap took the picture below during a voluntary expedition to the Altai Republic, organized by the Altai Nature Reserve, WWF, and Argali Regional Fund.